 Silicon Institute of Technology combines a commitment to providing the best engineering education with supporting India’s development in science and technology through rigorous academic programs, promoting fundamental and applied research, and fostering innovation and entrepreneurship.

 Founded in 2001 in the eastern state of Odisha, India, Silicon Institute of Technology (SIT) is known for its community of reputed and dedicated faculty, bright and talented students, and effective administration and support staff in both the campuses.

 Our Mission: To provide the best of technical skills, professional ethics, and human values in enriching the disciplines of Science, Engineering and Technology for Social development and Nation building.

 SIT’s main and first campus, SiliconTech, is spread across 18.5 acres in the heart of Infocity, Bhubaneswar.
 Silicon West is a lush green 37-acre campus on the outskirts of Sambalpur.
 Both are residential institutes with 2358 students, 154 faculty members, 6 departments, and 54 laboratories.
 SIT’s undergraduate and postgraduate programs span fields of study in engineering, data sciences, and computer applications.

-SiliconTech is ranked 163 in engineering in the NIRF, 2021, by the Ministry of Human Resource Development, Government of India.
-It is one among the nine institutes from Odisha in the top 200 rank.
+SiliconTech is ranked 161 in engineering in the NIRF, 2022, by the Ministry of Education (MoE), Government of India.
+It is one among the seven institutes from Odisha in the top 200 rank.

 The University Grants Commission (UGC) granted SiliconTech autonomous status for ten years from the 2018-2019 academic year.
 Both SiliconTech and Silicon West are affiliated to Biju Patnaik University of Technology (BPUT), recognized by the Government of Odisha and approved by AICTE, Government of India.